Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-An inner-product space is a good abstraction when the space of nodes is latent, but for some real-world spaces equipped with distances over which the likelihood of connection decays---like \emph{spatial} networks \cite{barnett2007spatially}---it is sensible to consider a metric space of nodes.
-This notion is precisely captured by random geometric graph (RGG) models \cite{penrose2003rgg, penrose2016rgg, dettmann2016rgg}.
+An inner product space is a convenient abstraction when the node space is latent, as in graph embeddings, but for real-world spaces equipped with distances over which the probability of connection decays---like \emph{spatial} networks \cite{barnett2007spatially}---it is appropriate to consider a metric space of nodes: a notion captured by random geometric graph (RGG) models \cite{penrose2003rgg, penrose2016rgg, dettmann2016rgg}.
 The metric space usually depends on the nature of networks being modeled, such as a Euclidean space for communication networks or a hyperbolic space for social networks \cite{krioukov2010hyperbolic, barthelemy2011spatial}.

-\paragraph*{Definitions.}In this section, we focus on \emph{soft} random geometric graphs, wherein the probability of connection decays smoothly with distance---specifically, we consider a $k$-dimensional Euclidean space $\real^k$, with a squared-exponential decay function \cite{penrose2016rgg}.
-This is akin to having an ellipsoidal connection ``bubble'' around every node $\boldsymbol{x}\in\real^k$, i.e.
+\paragraph*{Setup}In this section, we focus on \emph{soft} random geometric graphs, wherein the probability of connection decays smoothly with distance; specifically, we consider a $k$-dimensional Euclidean space $V=\real^k$, with a squared-exponential decay function as the connectivity kernel \cite{penrose2016rgg}.
+This is akin to having an ellipsoidal connection ``bubble'' around each node:

-where $\beta=\order{n^{-1}}$ is the probability of connecting to a node with identical co-ordinates, and $R$ is a $k\times k$ symmetric positive-definite matrix encoding the scale of connections in this node space.
+where $\beta > 0 $ is the probability of connecting to a node with identical coordinates, and $\mat{R}$ is a $k\times k$ symmetric positive-definite matrix encoding the scale of connections in this node space.
 For concreteness, assume a standard multivariate Gaussian distribution of nodes centered at the origin:

-We remark that this formalism extends to a multivariate Gaussian node distribution through an affine transformation of the node space $V$ and scale matrix $R$ (see Appendix \ref{sec:apdx_grgg}).
-This is what we refer to as the Gaussian random geometric graph (Gaussian RGG) \cite{garrod2018connectivity}.
-(Arguably, this should be termed a \emph{doubly} Gaussian RGG, where both the node distribution and connectivity kernel are Gaussian.)

-\paragraph*{Degree and percolation probability.}Let $|\cdot|$ indicate the matrix determinant.
-It can be shown that the expected degree at location $\boldsymbol{x}$, using Eq. \ref{eq:general_degrees_deg}, is given by a Gaussian curve:
+We remark that this formalism extends to a multivariate Gaussian node distribution through an affine transformation of the node space $V$ and scale matrix $\mat{R}$ (see Appendix \ref{sec:apdx_grgg}).
+We refer to this as a Gaussian RGG \footnote{Arguably, this should be termed a \emph{doubly} Gaussian RGG, where both the node distribution and connectivity kernel are Gaussian; see Ref. \onlinecite{garrod2018connectivity}.}.
+We now consider the percolation probability for a node at $\boldsymbol{x}$.
+Similar to the discrete approximation used for RDPGs, we can discretize the node space into a fine grid to derive percolation probabilities (see Appendix \ref{sec:apdx_general}).
+However, here we apply an ansatz that the percolation probability is given by a generalization of the Gaussian function: